Molecular-Nanophotonics/TrackerLab/README.md

 ## Adding New Feature Detection Tabs

-The software is designed in a modular manner making it easy to add new feature detection modules.
-To add a new module tab, enter the `Modules` folder, copy the `Template.py` and `Template.ui` and rename them to your modules name, e.g., `MyModule.py` and `MyModule.ui`, without whitespaces.
-Your module will be automatically loaded and displayed in the feature detection tab widget when restarting the application.
-To learn how to adapt a module to your needs, open the `MyModule.py` and read the comments or check out on of the existing modules in the `Modules` folder.
+The software has a modular design making it easy to add new feature detection tabs.
+To add a new module tab, enter the `Modules` folder, copy the `Template.py` and `Template.ui` and rename them to your desired module name, e.g., `MyModule.py` and `MyModule.ui`.
+Your module will be automatically loaded when restarting the application.
+To learn how a module works, open the `MyModule.py` and read the comments.
 The `MyModule.ui` can be edited with the *Qt Designer* contained in your Anacoda installation.